eduardolmedeiros/monitoring-fleet/README.md

 ## How to update/manage the monitoring resources?

-Just update the yaml files from the forked repository (monitoring-fleet)
+Just update the yaml files from the monitoring-fleet (fork repository)

 ## How to uninstall?